 Sometimes, having changeover at the school, so as to lessen how much parents come into contact with each other can help reduce conflict, or conflict in front of the child.

-More Information on Child’s Time with Parents & Parental Responsibility
+Other essentials to know about Child’s Time with Parents & Parental Responsibility

 - What is Shared Care or Equal Time and will it apply to us